adventurerscodex/uat/uat_docs/player_tools/player_tools.md

 - [ ] As a player, export link is functional

-- [ ] As a player, manage party link is functional

 - [ ] As a player, actions button is functional

 - [ ] As a player, long and short resting is functional including toastr notifications